 - breathing difficulties

-- drop in calcium levels
+- drop in calcium levels in your blood

 - failure of the operation